 - Which of the following words and phrases should be avoided "except when in quoted matter": deaf-mute, Canuck, coke (as a slang term for cocaine), handicap (in describing a disability), Scotch (to describe the people of Scotland)?

 - Are abbreviations such as Mr., Dr., and Gen. acceptable at the beginning of a sentence?

 - Is there any difference between an epidemic and a pandemic?

 - What's the difference (if any) between farther and further?

 Note that there are many other style and documentation guides, including The Chicago Manual of Style (16th edition published in August 2010), The New York Times Manual of Style and Usage (last revised in 1999), and the trans-Atlantic Economist Style Guide (10th edition published in May 2010).
-You'll also find some helpful aids on the Web, including the (British) Times Online Style Guide.
-You'll find that different guides provide different responses to a number of the questions in this quiz.
+You'll also find some helpful aids on the Web, including the The Guardian and Observer Style Guide (UK).
+Different guides often provide different responses to a number of the questions in this quiz.

 Despite its eccentricities, the one indispensable reference work for American journalists and journalism students remains the AP Stylebook, updated annually and available in both print and electronic forms.
 If you do most of your writing online, you may prefer the Web-based AP Stylebook, which provides "searchable, instant access, with constant updates."